 In its analysis, ISS said Health and Human Services is "clearly fixated on rebates" and acknowledged investors' "inability to sufficiently assess the resilience of the black box" has weighed on Cigna shares.
 Express Scripts tried to quell concerns this week, revealing rebates are applicable to less than 10 percent of its claims and the company plans to retain about $400 million in rebates this year.

-Icahn argues looming regulatory risk combined with the possibility of Amazon disrupting the industry pose "existential threats to the PBM business model."
+Icahn argues looming regulatory risk combined with the possibility of disrupting the industry pose "existential threats to the PBM business model."

 Icahn called the looming threat of Amazon "an existential threat to PBMs like Express Scripts, possibly challenging their very existence."
-Amazon does not currently operate in the prescription drug benefit space, though earlier this year it said it would acquire online pharmacy start-up PillPack.
+Amazon does not currently operate in the prescription drug benefit space, though earlier this year it said it online pharmacy start-up PillPack.

 ISS called Amazon's threat "somewhat amorphous."
 It cited the barriers to entry in the industry, including the ability to deliver controlled substances.